mvolkmann/blog/src/rust.md

 Memory management is handled by following these rules:

 1. Each value is referred to by a variable that is its owner.
-1. Each value has one owner at a time, the owner can change over its lifetime.
+1. Each value has one owner at a time, but the owner can change over its lifetime.
 1. When the owner goes out of the scope, the value is dropped (freed).

 While it is not typically called directly,